College student Kristin Smart vanished nearly 25 years ago. A classmate was just arrested.

 Search warrants were executed at Ruben Flores’s home in Arroyo Grande, Calif., and Paul Flores’s home in San Pedro after their arrests.
 As of Tuesday evening, Paul Flores was being held without bail until an initial court appearance Thursday.
 Ruben Flores was jailed in lieu of $250,000 bail.

-Paul Flores’ attorney, Robert Sanger, declined to comment about the case.
+Paul Flores’s attorney, Robert Sanger, declined to comment about the case.
 Harold Mesick, a lawyer for Ruben Flores, did not immediately respond to requests for comment.

-Smart’s family, in a statement, called the day “bittersweet.”
+Smart’s family, in a statement, called the moment “bittersweet.”

 “It is impossible to put into words what this day means for our family; we pray it is the first step to bringing our daughter home,” the family wrote.
 “While Kristin’s loving spirit will always live in our hearts, our life without her hugs, laughs and smiles is a heartache that never abates.”

-Parkinson partly attributed the developments in the case to new information brought forth by an episodic podcast, “Your Own Backyard,” by journalist Chris Lambert.
-Parkinson said the podcast led investigators to a witness in 2019 who was not previously interviewed.
+Parkinson partly attributed the developments in the case to new information brought forth by an episodic podcast, “Your Own Backyard,” produced by a journalist, Chris Lambert.
+Parkinson said the podcast led investigators to a witness in 2019 who had not previously been interviewed.
 New information helped detectives obtain a court order to monitor Paul Flores’s cellphone.
 Physical evidence was gathered in subsequent searches of the homes of Flores family members, including evidence found in March at Ruben Flores’s home that was linked to Smart, according to the sheriff.

-What investigators found will likely only become known to the public once the San Luis Obispo County District Attorney files charging documents.
+What investigators found is likely to become known to the public only when the San Luis Obispo County district attorney files charging documents.

-“I understand a lot of people want to know what we found,” he said.
+“I understand a lot of people want to know what we found,” Parkinson said.
 “Unfortunately, the search warrants were sealed, which means I can’t discuss what evidence was found.”

 During the probe spanning nearly a quarter of a century, officials have pored over hundreds of items of evidence, including materials that were collected in the beginning and re-examined using modern DNA testing, Parkinson said.
-More than 130 people were interviewed and at least 16 sites were combed, including a hillside near where Smart was last seen.
+More than 130 people were interviewed and at least 16 sites were searched, including a hillside near where Smart was last seen.
 The size of the file on Smart’s disappearance, Parkinson estimated, would be more than three terabytes.

-Following the years of digs and searches, Jeffrey D. Armstrong, the president of the university, said Tuesday the community is encouraged that long-awaited justice will come.
+Following the years of digs and searches, Jeffrey D. Armstrong, the president of the university, said Tuesday that the community is encouraged that long-awaited justice will come.

 “The news today of the arrests in connection with the case bring sadness but also a measure of relief and hope for resolution,” Armstrong said.
 “While we know today’s developments do not represent the end of the case, it is a significant step.”